 oral thrush - white, furry sore or inflamed tongue and mouth

 vaginal thrush - sore and itchy vagina with or without discharge

 nausea, which may be accompanied by headache, loss of appetite, and vomiting

-nasal congestion, dryness of mouth, dryness of the vagina or vulva
+stuffy nose, dry mouth, nasal congestion, dryness of the mouth (or vagina or vulva)

 eye problems, including blurred or double vision